quicwg/base-drafts/draft-ietf-quic-qpack.md

 designed to limit both the peak and stable amounts of memory allocated by an endpoint.

-The amount of memory used by the decoder is limited by the protocol using QPACK through the definition of the maximum size of the dynamic table, and the maximum number of blocking streams.
+QPACK uses the definition of the maximum size of the dynamic table and the maximum number of blocking streams to limit the amount of memory the encoder can cause the decoder to consume.
 In HTTP/3, these values are controlled by the decoder through the settings parameters SETTINGS_QPACK_MAX_TABLE_CAPACITY and SETTINGS_QPACK_BLOCKED_STREAMS, respectively (see
 {{maximum-dynamic-table-capacity}} and {{blocked-streams}}).
 The limit on the size of the dynamic table takes into account the size of the data stored in the dynamic table, plus a small allowance for overhead.
 The limit on the number of